(I recently read that the word "yoga" in a profile elicits a more favorable response than any other. And now I've mentioned it twice.)

-As I write this, I've recently returned from a terrific two week trip to Vienna and its surrounding g region, including the gorgeous Danube valley.
+My last major trip abroad was a terrific two-and-a-half weeks in Vienna and its surrounding g region, including the gorgeous Danube valley.
 My mind is still filled with images of buildings like creamy white wedding cakes, Klimt and Schiele paintings, cinematic outings at the Vienna film museum, astonishing palaces like the Hofburg and Schonbrunn, and cafes galore.
 What a feast for the mind and senses.
 I've posted a selection of pictures from the trip to give you a taste of what I enjoyed so much, including the pleasures of friendship and laughter.

 Naturally there's plenty to do in New York, my native city, where I grew up and now work in publishing as a book editor, both fiction and nonfiction.
 I'm also a passionate film-lover (foreign and classic, offbeat Indies, and anything by Hitchcock, Welles, Kubrick, Bunuel or Wilder, and especially New Wave French cinema and its offspring.
 I'm fond of browsing in bookshops, exploring museums, occasionally dancing in the rain (but singing only on request) -- and otherwise devouring as much of the feast of life while keeping a reasonably slender waistline, and mixing my metaphors with reckless abandon.